Donlin Surname History

 The surname Donlin was first found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat from ancient times.

-Important Dates for the Donlin family
+Early History of the Donlin family

 This web page shows only a small excerpt of our Donlin research.
 Another 70 words (5 lines of text) covering the years 1609, 1649, 1705, 1616, 1640, 1588, 1665 and 1660 are included under the topic Early Donlin History in all our PDF Extended History products and printed products wherever possible.